 When you make a decision and truly commit, you can overcome every obstacle.
 By committing to a decision, you are making a statement.
 You’re telling the world, “This is how it’s going to be.”
 Knowing how to be decisive projects confidence and charisma and is a trait of true leaders.

-We often get so caught up in the desire to make the right decision that we end up making no decision at all.
+We can get so caught up in the desire to make the right decision that we end up making no decision at all.
 Learning how to be more decisive, however, takes effort and a level of commitment all its own.
 How many times have you thought to yourself, “I’ll do this,” only to second-guess your decision, eventually backing away from making a decision at all?

 That’s no way to go through life.
 As Tony Robbins says, “It is in your moments of decision that your destiny is shaped” – and we all want to shape our own destinies.

-Yes – the good news is that decision-making is a skill you can practice.
+The good news is that decision-making is a skill you can practice.
 Like any other skill, knowing how to be decisive comes more naturally to some people than others.
 If you find yourself procrastinating, overanalyzing or deferring to others when it comes time to make a decision, there are a few steps you need to take – starting with your own mindset.

 Here’s a secret: If you’re wondering how to become more decisive, you’re probably held back by fear.
 Any decision, no matter how small, means a change of some sort, which could lead to a significant difference in our lives and the lives of people we care about.
 This fear of change can consume you and be destructive, paralyzing you right when you need to be most decisive.
 How can you break this negative pattern?
 Be open to change instead of fearful of it.
 Acknowledge that life itself is always changing, and that by making a decision, even when you’re uncertain about it, you are taking control of your own life.